cyberbotics/webots/docs/discord/technical-questions-2020.md

 > Hello, in my simulation, I used position control.
 And It turned out thant the Position Sensor tab shows the current position is smaller than The RotationalMotor tab shows the target position.
 Then, I try to change the PID parameter, then the current position is almost the same as the current position.
 Is this a right direction.

-`@Yang Chen` that sounds good indeed, make also sure that the available torque of the motor is high enough.
+`@YCL` that sounds good indeed, make also sure that the available torque of the motor is high enough.

 > Also, could you please tell me how to get the Energy Consumption of the whole robot.
 I look up this link. [https://cyberbotics.com/doc/reference/motor#energy-consumption](https://cyberbotics.com/doc/reference/motor#energy-consumption) I uses 18 rotational motors on my robot.
 Does that mean I need to caculate the energy consumption based on The power consumption for a rotational motor (electrical\_input\_power) is computed according to the following equation: